• Skip to primary navigation

 What to serve with adobo

-• Java Rice: Yellow rice flavored with turmeric and annatto, often sautéed with garlic.
+• Java Rice: Yellow rice flavored with turmeric and annatto.

-• Ensaladang Talong: An eggplant salad made with grilled eggplants, tomatoes, and onions, sometimes flavored with shrimp paste or vinaigrette.
+• Ensaladang Talong: Grilled eggplant salad with tomatoes, and onions, sometimes flavored with shrimp paste or vinaigrette.

-• Pancit (Noodles): Various Filipino noodle dishes, whether Pancit Canton or Pancit Bihon, can serve as a hearty accompaniment for a more filling meal.
+• Pancit (Noodles): Whether Pancit Canton or Pancit Bihon, Filipino noodle dishes make a hearty addition to your meal.

 Recipe FAQs